lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/vmd/vmd-tutorial.rst

 .. container:: justify

-    If you don't
+    To avoid redoing all these steps every time
-    want do redo these steps every time you open VMD, you can save the VMD state by clicking *File → Save vizualisation state*.
-This state can then be re-opened simply by clicking *File*
+    VMD is re-opened, one can save the VMD state by clicking *File → Save vizualisation state*.
-    :math:`\to`
+    This state can then be used simply by clicking *File* :math:`\to`
     *Load vizualisation state*.